qlik-oss/mira/README.md

 ## Overview

-Mira provides QIX Engine discovery in a Docker containerized environment.
+Mira provides Qlik Associative Engine discovery in a Docker containerized environment.
 Mira is implemented on Node.js and supports different orchestration platforms such as Docker Swarm and Kubernetes.
 Mira can also operate in a simpler _DNS_ mode and a _Local_ mode.

 The documentation in this repository is primarily intended for contributors to Mira development and for those who want to improve Mira by submitting issues.